 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical fixture in the home that we are using every day.
-We tend to think of its convenience as a given, but it’s essential to keep in mind that it’s no garbage can.
-There are certain things that shouldn’t be flushed down the toilet because they can cause obstruction within the drainage system or damage to sewer pipes.
+The toilet is a standard fixture in the home that we utilize every day.
+There’s a tendency to accept the convenience of it as something we take for granted, but it’s vital to remember that it’s a toilet, not a garbage can.
+There are certain things that should never to be flushed into the toilet because they could cause blockage inside the sewer or damage to sewer pipes.

 Key Takeaways